 Replace old dried herbs.

 Ensure that all your herbs are fresh before putting anything back into the pantry.
-There are a few telltale signs of an old dried herb, so if you see a browning leaf or shriveled-up bunch of basil, toss it.
+There are a few tell-tale signs of an old dried herb, so if you see a browning leaf or shriveled-up bunch of basil, toss it.
 If there is any smell from the cabinet where you keep your dried herbs, wipe the inside with vinegar and water.

 Replace the covers on non-glossy painted surfaces surrounding food items in the pantry.
-The old, non-glossy paint on your pantry can peel and chip off, so replace it before the food gets on it and smells up the rest of the house.
+The old non-glossy paint on your pantry can peel and chip off, so replace it before the food gets on it and smells up the rest of the house.

-Clean out and replace the bags that you use to store spices
+Clean out and replace the bags that you use to store spices.

-Discard all spices that are going bad or start to crack up inside their packaging
+Discard all spices that are going bad or start to crack up inside their packaging.

 Dried herbs and spices have a limited shelf life, so you might as well get rid of them before they get stale.

-Wash and dry all of your spice bottles
+Wash and dry all of your spice bottles.

 If you have older, hard-to-find bottles for storing spices, wash them out with soap and water before replacing them in the pantry.
 Clean out your spice rack or cabinet to make room for new containers.
 Replace all old spices with fresh ones when they get old or start to smell funny.